Rezault/C-Custom-Shell/Stage2/README.md

 - Run the shell interactively:
 > ./bin/customshell

-or

-> make run

 - Run the shell in batch mode:
-> ./bin/customshell file
+> ./bin/customshell batchfile

-The shell reads and executes commands inside of the file provided.
+The shell reads and executes commands inside of the batchfile provided.

 # ENVIRONMENT VARIABLES
 - **shell**: Full path of the shell executable.